mihirsn/planck/README.md

 >
 > **Platform testing**: Manually tested and verified on **macOS arm64** only.
 Unit tests pass on Linux (ubuntu-latest) via CI.
 Binaries for Linux and Windows are built via goreleaser but have not yet been manually verified.
 If you try Planck on Linux or Windows and run into issues, please [open a bug report](https://github.com/mihirsn/planck/issues/new?template=bug_report.md) — your feedback helps.
 >
-> Feedback, bug reports, and ideas are very welcome — this is the best time to shape the direction of the project.
+> Feedback, bug reports, and ideas are very welcome.

 ---